mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 These things should be taken under consideration when breaching a civilian ship.
-The Referee should roll 2D: on a result of 2–8, the ship’s atmosphere has been properly stored but on 9–12, the breached section retained its atmosphere and sudden decompression occurs.
+The Referee should roll 2D: on a result of 2–8, the ship's atmosphere has been properly stored but on 9–12, the breached section retained its atmosphere and sudden decompression occurs.
 Refer to Atmosphere and Vacuum in the Traveller Companion